cortex-js/compute-engine/src/docs/guide-expressions.md

 The functions that manipulate Boxed Expressions, such as `expr.simplify()`, return a new Boxed Expression, without modifying `expr`.

-However, this doesn't imply that the properties of the expression will not change, since some of them may depend on contextual information which can change over time.
+However, the properties of the expression may change, since some of them may depend on contextual information which can change over time.

 For example, `expr.isPositive` may return `undefined` if nothing is known about a symbol.
 But if an assumption about the symbol is made later, or a value